lintoncaldecott/docs/extensions/pages.md

 A Page is made up of at least two core files.
 You can create a page from scratch or use the [extension toolkit](https://github.com/directus/extension-toolkit) to generate boilerplate code.

 If not using the extension toolkit, here's how you can create a page from scratch:
-1. Create a meta.json file in `public/extensions/custom/pages`.
+1. Create a meta.json file in `public/extensions/custom/pages/<your custom page folder`.
 See below for an example.
-2. Write up your page in a .vue file.
+2. Write up your page in a .vue file, this must be named "page.vue".
 3. Transpile the .vue file in the same directory as step #1.
    - (Recommended) If using Parcel, run `parcel build page.vue -d ./ --no-source-maps --global __DirectusExtension__`
    - If using Webpack, [Here's a guide to configuring webpack to compile with vue](https://medium.com/js-dojo/how-to-configure-webpack-4-with-vuejs-a-complete-guide-209e943c4772).